|Nutritional Guidelines (per serving)|

 Another type of mochi known as “kirimochi” or sometimes “kakumochi”, refers to a square or rectangular shaped mochi which is very hard and dry.
 It is found at most Japanese and other Asian grocery stores.
 It is usually preserved and sold in packages in the dry goods section.

-For this norimaki mochi recipe, either marumochi or kirimochi may be used, however, I prefer fresh (or frozen) marumochi, which is what is photographed in this recipe.
+For this norimaki mochi recipe, either marumochi or kirimochi may be used, however, we prefer fresh (or frozen) marumochi, which is what is photographed in this recipe.
 The mochi can either be warmed in the microwave for a soft texture, or grilled in a toaster oven for a “crunchy on the outside but soft in the middle” texture.
-The choice is yours!
+The choice is yours.

 As for the flavor profile of norimaki mochi, it is both sweet and savory as the soy sauce is mixed with sugar, either granulated white sugar or brown sugar.
 Depending on your palate, the amount of sugar may be adjusted or completely omitted.
 Finally, the seasoned mochi is wrapped in either seasoned or plain “nori” (seaweed).